osaze12/Project-code-notes/README.md

-# React google search location, to get logitude and latitude
+# React google search location, to get logitude and latitude and google location

 ### if you're putting it in a modal, these zIndex must be present, else, it would come out, at the back of the modal
 ```javascript